 How you decide to spend your free time on any group excursion is up to you - but we thought we would suggest five travel tips to make your “on your own” time the best that it can be.

 1. Rise and shine - early.
 If you want a postcard-perfect photo wake- up early for the chance to have an iconic scene or attraction all to yourself (or almost all to yourself!).
 Early morning shots can be magical because the light is soft and diffused at this time of day.
 Don’t be afraid to interact with other early risers and locals as you begin your day.

 2. Slow down, watch, look, and listen.
 There is so much you can learn about a place, people and culture by slowing down and watching life swirl around you.
 When you pay attention to the details of daily life, the sounds, the colors, the sights, and the people, you will find that you will notice things that you might otherwise have missed.
 Slowing down is an unforgettable way to immerse yourself in the heartbeat of local culture.

 3. Take lots of pictures.
-The days of lugging around a heavy SRL camera and tons of lenses is over.
+The days of lugging around a heavy SRL camera and tons of lenses are over.
 Smartphones have paved the way to make travel photography easy and with the right apps, images look professional.
-Photos of places you have visited are one of the best souvenirs so be sure to take lots of them!
-After getting your shots, remember to put the camera away and enjoy what you are actually seeing and experiencing!
+Photos of places you have visited are one of the best souvenirs, so be sure to take lots of them!
+After getting your shots, remember to put the camera away and enjoy what you are actually seeing and experiencing.

 5. Read a book.
 If you are traveling to a new state or country a good book on the destination will give you a glimmer of what to expect before you arrive.
-It could be a popular novel, travel log or a guide book, whatever your choice is, it will give you a foundation to start on.
+It could be a popular novel, travel log, or a guide book.
+Whatever your choice may be, it will give you a foundation to start on.